Who I am

 Who I work with

 Anyone interested in living a great life and holding death more lightly.
-People who want to explore legacy.
+People who want to explore legacy or have stories to tell.
 Those wanting to plan for death.
-And anyone needing a trusted soul to facilitate difficult conversations with loved ones about aging and/or dying and end-of-life wishes.
+And anyone needing a trusted soul to guide and facilitate difficult conversations with loved ones about aging and/or dying and end-of-life wishes.

 - Coaching women to have extraordinary businesses and lives since ‘96.
 Happy graduate of Coach U.